Think

 blindness, saying:

-Jesus Whom thou persecutest.”
+Jesus Whom thou persecutest.

 2

-each other, to the Body of Christ,
+the Body of Christ, the Church, we

-the Church, we do to Him!
+do to Him!

 We may indeed